-In response to recent terrorist attacks in Europe, amendments are being made to the 4AMLD to assist in the fight against terrorist financing and increase transparency in financial transactions.
-5AMLD seeks to update the 4AMLD to align with modern trends and technologies and strengthen current rules regarding transparency and cooperation between financial supervisory authorities.
-It also provides for updated rules regarding PEPs and strengthens requirements for entities dealing with high risk third countries.
+In response to recent terrorist attacks in Europe, enhancements have been made to assist in the fight against terrorist financing and increase transparency in financial transactions.
+5AMLD seeks to enhance the 4AMLD to align with modern trends and technologies and strengthen current rules regarding transparency and cooperation between financial supervisory authorities.
+It also provides for updated rules regarding Politically Exposed Persons (PEPs) and strengthens requirements for entities dealing with high risk third countries.
 5AMLD came into force 9 July 2018 and must be transposed into Member States’ national law by 10 January 2020.

 Member States are now required to issue lists with the specific functions that qualify as prominent public functions, in order to ensure that persons who perform such activities will be identified and, if necessary, monitored.

 Member States are also required to request such a list from international organisations accredited in their territories.

 High-Risk Third Countries

 5AMLD seeks to harmonise how Member States ensure that sectors dealing with countries that present deficiencies in anti-money laundering and terrorism regimes apply systematic enhanced controls.
 5AMLD encourages Member States to limit their relationships with third countries that present weaknesses.
 The risky countries are not defined by the Commission, which will adopt the list of jurisdictions with strategic AML/CFT deficiencies provided by the Financial Action Task Force (FATF).